Greatest Hits Or The Reader's Backflip

 The biggest mistake writers make is: we write too much.
 The second mistake is: we show our work too soon.
 Give yourself the time.
 Writers don’t fail in Hollywood; they merely give up.
 If you give yourself the time, in terms of getting the script ready and getting the career ready, you will succeed.

-Richard Walter is a celebrated storytelling guru, movie industry expert, and longtime chairman of UCLA's legendary graduate program in screenwriting.
-A screenwriter and published novelist, his latest book, Essentials of Screenwriting, is now available in stores or from www.richardwalter.com.
+Richard Walter is a celebrated storytelling guru, movie industry expert, and former longtime chairman of UCLA's legendary graduate program in screenwriting.
+A screenwriter and published novelist, his latest books are available on Amazon and from www.richardwalter.com.

 Richard has written numerous feature assignments for the major studios and has sold material to all three networks.
 He has also written many informational, educational and corporate films.
 Richard lectures on screenwriting and storytelling throughout North America and the world.
 He has conducted master classes in London, Paris, Jerusalem, Madrid, Rio de Janeiro, Mexico City, Beijing and Hong Kong.